 5. Dapple Baby Dish Soap

-While this soap may be more expensive than your normal dish soap, doesn’t contain any of the nasty stuff that is found in most dish soaps.
+While this soap may be more expensive than your normal dish soap, Dapple doesn’t contain any of the nasty stuff that is found in most dish soaps.
 It is formulated without parabens, phthalates, and dyes.
-It is specifically made to get breastmilk residue and odor out of your baby bottles, sip cups and breast pump parts.
+It is specifically made to get breastmilk residue and odor out of your baby bottles, sip cups, and breast pump parts.
 But really, you can clean anything with it.
-Not only can you feel good about using it, I’ve found that it actually cleans better than normal dish soap.
-Dapple
+Not only can you feel good about using it, but I’ve also found that it actually cleans better than normal dish soap.

 6. Baby Banana Teether